vfarcic/devops24/manuscript/07-jenkins-cdp.md

     --set jenkins.Master.GProject=$G_PROJECT \
     --set jenkins.Master.GAuthFile=$G_AUTH_FILE
 ```

+W> ## A note to minishift users
+W>
+W> OpenShift requires Routes to make services accessible outside the cluster.
+To make things more complicated, they are not part of "standard Kubernetes" so we'll need to create one using `oc`.
+Please execute the command that follows.
+W>
+W> `oc -n go-demo-3-jenkins create route edge --service go-demo-3-jenkins --insecure-policy Allow --hostname $JENKINS_ADDR`
+W>
+W> That command created an `edge` Router tied to the `go-demo-3-jenkins` Service.
+Since we do not have SSL certificates for HTTPS communication, we also specified that it is OK to use insecure policy which will allow us to access Jenkins through plain HTTP.
+Finally, the last argument defined the address through which we'd like to access Jenkins UI.

 We generated a `nip.io` address and installed Jenkins in the `go-demo-3-jenkins` Namespace.
 Remember, this Jenkins is dedicated to the *go-demo-3* team, and we might have many other instances serving the needs of other teams.